 Facts you didn’t know: –

-- In some sections, vertical height of Niagara Falls is more than 176 feet.
+- In some sections, the vertical height of Niagara Falls is more than 176 feet.

 - Current erosion rate of Niagara Falls is approximately 1 foot per 10 years.

-- The largest vertical drop is more than 50 metre.
+- The largest vertical drop is more than 50 meters.

-- Niagara Falls is the birthplace of commercial hydro-electric power.
-World’s first commercial hydropower plant was constructed in 1895.
+- Niagara Falls is the birthplace of commercial hydroelectric power.
+The world’s first commercial hydropower plant was constructed in 1895.

-- It is a myth that these falls freeze in the winters.
+- It is a myth that these falls freeze in the winter.

-- All the three waterfalls together produce the highest flow rate of any waterfall on the earth.
+- All the three waterfalls together produce the highest flow rate of any waterfall on earth.

 - Niagara Falls State Park stretches over 400 acres.
 Over 140 acres of that lie under water.

-- Fishes travel over these falls and approximately 90% of them survive because of their ability to flow with the water.
+- Fish travel over these falls and approximately 90% of them survive because of their ability to flow with the water.